lutianzhou001/neofura-doc/docs/APIs/GetScVoteCallByCandidateAddress.md

 ## GetScVoteCallByCandidateAddress

- Gets the amount of votes cast to a specified candidate
+ Gets the amount of votes cast of the given candidate.

 ### Parameters